 A curator and writer, Molesworth was the recipient of a 2021 Guggenheim Fellowship.
 She has organized numerous exhibitions and recently hosted the podcast Recording Artists with The Getty.
 She is currently working on a book about art, love, and other adult concerns called Don’t Worry, I’ll Only Read You the Good Parts.

 An artist, writer, editor, and founder of the publishing and educational platform Cassandra Press, Williams was recently granted the Mohn Award by the Hammer Museum, Los Angeles.
-Her work will be the subject of the inaugural exhibition at the new David Zwirner gallery space 52 Walker, opening October 28.
+Her work is the subject of the inaugural exhibition at the new David Zwirner gallery space 52 Walker, which opened on October 28.

-The Harare, Zimbabwe–based artist will open her first solo presentation in New York at David Zwirner, Ndakaoneswa murima, on November 4, featuring a series of new paintings.
+The Harare, Zimbabwe–based artist opened her first solo presentation in New York at David Zwirner, Ndakaoneswa murima, on November 4, featuring a series of new paintings.
 Her work is held in many museum collections and was part of the Zimbabwe Pavilion exhibition at the 55th Venice Biennale in 2013.

 Portrait of Virgil Abloh by Bogdan Plakov, courtesy Virgil Abloh.
 Portrait of Joy Harjo by Matika Wilbur, courtesy Blue Flower Arts.
 Portrait of Ebony L. Haynes by Lelanie Foster, courtesy David Zwirner.
 Portrait of Cathy Park Hong by Beowulf Sheehan, courtesy Penguin Random House.
 Portrait of Fran Lebowitz by Brigitte Lacombe, courtesy Steven Barclay Agency.
 Portrait of Helen Molesworth by Catherine Opie.
 Portrait of Kandis Williams by Lelanie Foster, courtesy Kandis Williams and 52 Walker, New York.
 Portrait of Portia Zvavahera by Mario Todeschini. © Portia Zvavahera and courtesy David Zwirner and Stevenson, Cape Town and Johannesburg